Saudre/stopwatch/README.md

 By default, the app has a limit of 50 records, but that can easily change by modifying `storageLimit` at **main.js**.

-You can check out the live version at: https://saudre.com/work/apps/stopwatch/.
+You can check out the live version [here](https://saudre.com/work/apps/stopwatch/)

-The app is also available in Spanish on the Spanish version of my website at: https://saudre.com/es/obra/apps/cronometro/
+The app is also available in Spanish on the [Spanish version of my website](https://saudre.com/es/obra/apps/cronometro/)

 Currently, I am working on a blog post for my website: [saudre.com](https://saudre.com/) explaining its development and the code structure.
 As soon as I finish the blog post, I will drop a link to the post here.